Typhoon Vongfong (2020): Retirement

 During the season, PAGASA announced that the name Ambo will be removed from their naming lists after this typhoon caused nearly in damage on its onslaught in the country and it will never be used again as a typhoon name within Philippine Area of Responsibility (PAR).
-In January 2021, it was replaced with Aghon — a Hiligaynon word for a mariner's compass — and used for the first and only time during 2024 season as it was retired the same year and was replaced with Amuyao.
+In January 2021, it was replaced with Aghon — a Hiligaynon word for a mariner's compass — and used for the first time and only time during 2024 season.

 After the season, the Typhoon Committee announced that the name Vongfong, along with four others will be removed from the naming lists.
 In the spring of 2022, the WMO announced that the name Penha would replace Vongfong.